Updated for 2022 with the results from the 2022 Motociclismo vote.

 2005 runner up — Yamaha YZF-R6 (50th anniversary)

 The runner up for the 2005 “Most Beautiful Motorcycle of Show award was Yamaha’s 2006 YZF-R6, winning 13.4% of the vote.
 It was nice to see a non-Italian bike win a significant vote, but this wouldn’t be repeated often in subsequent years.

-The 2006 Yamaha YZF-R6 is quite a special bike, and is now a desired year, worth a little more than years after it.
+The 2006 Yamaha YZF-R6 is quite a special bike, and is now a desired year, worth a little more than model years after it.

 It was an all-new model for the year, with a 599 cc inline four-cylinder engine that makes a whopping 97 kW (130 hp) at 14500 rpm, though at the expense of low-end torque.
 The 2006 R6 also has a number of innovations over the earlier models: a ride-by-wire throttle (YCC-T), slipper clutch, 41mm upside down forks, and radially-mounted calipers gripping 310mm discs that are both lighter and larger than those on the previous model.

 Other contenders all got less than 10% of the vote.
 One of them was the Ducati Monster S4RS, unbelievably, with just 5.5% of the vote… tough crowd!

 2006 Most Beautiful Bike of EICMA — Ducati 1098

 The winner of the 2006 EICMA “Most Beautiful Bike” award was the Ducati 1098, a stunning looking bike AND an incredible performer.
 It took the award from among 24000 people who took part in Motociclismo’s survey.